-A shower may leave your skin clean, but if your skin itches after you shower, you probably find them more enervating than refreshing.
 How you ease this irritating itch depends on what causes it.
 If you're prone to allergies, your itchy skin might result from your soap, your perspiration or even the water itself.
 An overly hot shower that dries your skin could also leave you scratching.
 The list of possible culprits is long, but there are a few that seem to cause the most itching.